ispeck123/demo_wind_river/README.md

 3. Configure the YAML files within model folder.

+    A. Configure 'intrution.yaml', 'people_count.yaml', 'ppe.yaml':

         o.
-Configure the values of the environmet variables (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_SCHEMA,    pipeline_id, DIRECTORY_SAVE_IMAGE) under 'env' section.
+Configure the values of the environmet variables (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_SCHEMA, pipeline_id) under 'env' section.
         Note that, the pipeline_id you are using in environment variable, should be in database.
 Otherwise the model will not work or you will not get any alert.

         o.
 Configure the hostPaths of the volume named 'image-output' under 'volumes' section.
 Give a path of your host machine, where you want the alert images to be saved.

+    B. Configure 'alert_schedular.yaml':

+        o.
+Configure the values of the environment variables (database_host, database_port, database_user, database_pass, database_schema)

 4. Deploy services: